 This is an important treatment outcome since Posttraumatic stress disorder also causes changes in brain chemicals.
 After equine therapy, patients’ brains showed less gray matter density in certain parts of the brain that exacerbate the condition.
 There were also increases in certain neural connections.
 All this is complicated scientific data, but to put it simply, equine therapy program helps to heal the brain.

-Contact Transformations at Mending Fences at (888) 995-6013 today to learn more about our equine therapy in Morriston, FL.
+Contact Transformations Mending Fences at (888) 995-6013 today to learn more about our equine therapy in Morriston, FL.

 Mental Illness Policy